Pay your tuition & fees

 - In order to remove the hold, you must pay the full amount, including service fees, by cash or money order.

-- Current classes may be dropped on the next tuition payment deadline.
+- Current classes may be dropped on the next tuition deadline.

 - ACC refers unpaid amounts to a collection agency, which may assess further charges.
 You may be responsible for any resulting collection costs and attorney fees.

-ACC’s tuition payment plan can help if you can’t pay your full tuition by the deadline.
+ACC’s payment plan can help if you can’t pay your full tuition by the deadline.

 When to pay tuition